All the details you wanted to know about your graduate studies in the School of Physics.

 I. Graduate Student Travel Awards

 The Graduate Committee of the School of Physics invites graduate students to submit proposals to assist with upcoming professional travel to conferences and workshops.
 The awards are funded by the Amelio Endowment and the Weatherly Fund.
-Support will typically be up to $1000 for a domestic trip and up to $2000 for an international trip.
+Support will typically be up to $500 for a domestic trip and up to $1000 for an international trip.
 Larger amounts are possible (to support, e.g., attendance at summer schools), but would require additional justification and would depend on the availability of funds.
 The award will be dispersed as a reimbursement to the student after his or her return to campus and turning in receipts to the Financial Office (see reimbusement information in III.E).
-Ph.D. students with overdue Thesis Proposals are ineligible for the Awards.
+Only Ph.D. students in good standing are eligible for the Awards.
+That is, all students with overdue Thesis Proposals or Annual Reviews will not be considered for Travel Awards.

 To be eligible for the award, the student must